We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Although this Shopify vs Etsy comparison has so far looked at the many differences between the two platforms, it’s important to understand that you don’t have to use these platforms in a mutually exclusive way.

-The Shopify app store is well-stocked with integrations that let you connect a Shopify store to Etsy and list, manage and sync your products across both platforms.
+The Shopify app store is well-stocked with integrations and third party apps that let you connect a Shopify store to Etsy and list, manage and sync your products across both platforms (there are 443 integrations available at time of writing).

 Additonal fees will apply to use these integrations, but the point is that you can use them to get the best of both worlds — a brand and website of your own via Shopify, and access to a large online marketplace via Etsy.